neoito-hub/javascript-concepts-explained/hoisting.md

 # Hoisting

-     By literal meaning, hoisting means to raise or lift somthing using a tool.
+     By literal meaning, hoisting means to raise or lift something using a tool.

 ## Hoisting in Javascript